 How Wonder families encourage kids to recycle at home

 Between playtime, homework and temper tantrums, how do you motivate your kids to recycle at home?
-Out Wonder community reveals their most effective tips and tricks.
+Our Wonder community reveals their most effective tips and tricks.

 Creating a better future and a cleaner environment for our kids starts at home.
 That’s why, when it comes to recycling, it’s best to start them young.
 But between playtime, homework and temper tantrums, how do you motivate them to separate juice boxes and sandwich wrappers before they go into the trash?